 - You turn quietly to about 135 degrees* (so down wind the other way, see drawing at the bottom)

-- With very little wind (<9 knots) the cruising speed can be higher than the wind speed, which makes it difficult for your sail to turn
+- With very little wind (< 9 knots) the sailing speed can be higher than the wind speed, making it difficult for your sail to turn over.

 - As you can see in the video you go quite long for the wind (about 20 meters)